capico/captas/README.md

-# Computer Aided Pressure Transient Analysis and Simulation – CAPTAS?
+# Computer Aided Pressure Transient Analysis and Simulation – captas?

-CAPTAS is a program, with a very simple interface, to fit pressure test data to a mathematical model, using the Levenberg-Marquardt method, as part of a well test interpretation.
+**captas** is a program for the interpretation and simulation of pressure tests in wells.
+The program fits the pressure test data to a mathematical model, using the Levenberg-Marquardt method, as part of a well test interpretation.
+It is useful to refine the estimates you have made by, for example, graphical methods, and to determine the confidence intervals on the estimated parameter values.
-The program is useful to refine the estimates you have made by, for example, graphical methods, and to determine the confidence intervals on the estimated parameter values.
+It contains several analytical solutions and their analytical derivatives and should be relatively easy to include others.
+In case the analytical derivatives for the Jacobian calculation are not available, it is possible to use numerical derivatives by finite differences.

 The input file, with `.ini` extension, contains sections and, within each section, keys (parameters).
 Each section begins with a sentence enclosed in square brackets, followed by identifiers for the parameters, the equal sign, and the parameter value, which can be a number or a string.
 For example: